Vidyardhi: Soundtrack

-Release
+Release and reception

-The film released to negative reviews.
-Idlebrain criticized the contrasting first and second halves of the film.
+The film was released to negative reviews.
+A critic from Idlebrain.com criticized the contrasting first and second halves of the film.
 The second half of the film is reminiscent of Sye.
-Full Hyderabad criticized the film's vulgarity.
+A critic from Sify wrote that "The music of Mani Sharma is hummable though other aspects are formulaic and predictable with no major twists.
+Nothing much to write about the lead pair.
+Ramesh has no screen presence and the film fails to impress".
+A critic from Full Hyderabad criticized the film's vulgarity.
 The film did not run well.